 Payworks client pro tip: we've optimized the ROE process within our payroll solution so this doesn't occur.
 The Payworks' ROE system does not allow ROEs to be created if the last day paid is before the last pay period in which there were insurable hours.
 This is just one of the many ways we aid our customers in compliance.

 How do I ensure I don’t miss rate changes for vacation pay?

-By automating vacation entitlements.
-That way on seniority dates the employee’s vacation rate changes as per labour standards or the company policy.
+Stay on top of rate changes by automating vacation entitlements.
+That way, when the employee reaches a seniority milestone that entitles them to increased vacation time, the employee's vacation rate changes as per labour standards or the company policy.

-How do I avoid large CPP costs at the end of the year?
+How do I avoid large Canada Pension Plan (CPP) costs at the end of the year?